colinlogue/flask-manage/README.md

     having to manually configure each time I add one.

 ## Usage
-Installing the package will add a script to the system path to create a new project directory from the template:
+Installing the package will enable a script to create a new project directory from the template:
 ```shell
 flask-manage newproject proj_name